Deelordzz/ProjOne/Projects/PROJ2 FSM/README.md

 |S_Pause| CheckFinalScore  | Pause Game  |
 |S_Nextlevel|Highscore |Check Score |
 |S_Score|Lowscore|Display Final Score|

 _Table 1: States, Events and Actions_

-These table will be use to model an FSM.
+This table will be use to model an FSM.
 The FSM model is graphically presented by circle to show states and actions, and arrows to show the events.
 Figure 3 provides the FSM model of my Game Play.

 ![enter image description here](https://i.ibb.co/k2bPfNh/Annotation-2019-06-15-174300.png) _Figure 3: FSM Model_